 “Come home with your shield or on it.”

-Come home with your shield — honorable, glorious — or die, for you will be without honor, and without glory.
+Come home with your shield — honorable, glorious — or die, for it is to better to die than to fail or disappoint.

 Ancient times were all about glory.
 Glory’s not so big any more, but it used to be huge.